 May 1959 Popular Electronics

 Table of Contents

-old and young enjoy waxing nostalgic about and learning some of the history of early electronics.
+Wax nostalgic about and learn from the history of early electronics.
 See articles

-These four thought twisters are arranged in order of increasing difficulty
+These four thought twisters are arranged in order of increasing difficulty.

 -Robert L. Noland